AmlakeT/node-js-jwt-auth-mongodb/README.md

 # node-js-jwt-auth-mongodb

-## This a mern stack ucer authenticaton and authorization simple web page
+## This is a mern stack ucer authenticaton and authorization simple web page

 # Stacks